-As shown in detail in Tables 9.2-6 and 9.2-7, based on environmental impacts, EGC has determined that neither a coal-fired, nor a gas-fired, nor a combination of alternatives, including wind and solar facilities, would provide an appreciable reduction in overall environmental impact relative to a nuclear plant.
-Furthermore, each of these types of alternatives, with the possible exception of the combination alternative, would entail a significantly greater environmental impact on air quality than would a nuclear plant.
-To achieve the small air impact in the combination alternative, however, a moderate to large impact on land use would be needed.
-Therefore, EGC concludes that neither a coal-fired, nor a gas-fired, nor a combination of alternatives would be environmentally preferable to a nuclear plant.
-Furthermore, these alternatives would have higher economic costs, and therefore are not economically preferable to a nuclear plant.
+As shown in detail in Tables 9.2-6 and 9.2-7, based on environmental impacts, EGC has determined that neither a coal-fired nor a gas-fired plant would provide an appreciable reduction in overall environmental impact relative to a nuclear plant.
+Furthermore, each of these types of plants would entail a significantly greater environmental impact on air quality than would a nuclear plant.
+Therefore, EGC concludes that neither a coal-fired or gas-fired plant would be environmentally preferable to a nuclear plant.